-- While there are no other IEEE standards or projects with a similar scope, the IEEE 802.3 Working Group has received liaisons from ITU-T Study Group 15 that communicated that it is revising Recommendation ITU-T G.698.2 to include multi-vendor interoperable 100 Gb/s single channel optical interfaces that operate over a DWDM system for approximately 80 km distances. - Stakeholders have expressed the desire for this project, as it will define physical layer specifications and Protocol Implementation Conformance Statements (PICS) for 100 Gb/s Ethernet operation over DWDM systems that are consistent and completely integrated with existing IEEE 802.3 Ethernet specifications. - There is no IEEE 802.3 standard or project developing a standard that supports point-to-point Ethernet over an 80km DWDM system at a data rate of 100 Gb/s.
+• While there are no other IEEE standards or projects with a similar scope, the IEEE 802.3 Working Group has received liaisons from two organizations indicating that the respective groups have related efforts underway.
+ITU-T Study Group 15 has communicated that it is working on a future revision of Recommendation ITU-T G.698.2 to include 400G application codes for multi-vendor interoperable 400 Gb/s single channel optical interfaces that operate over a DWDM system for approximately 80 km distances.
+The Optical Internetworking Forum (OIF) has communicated that it is developing the 400ZR Implementation Agreement (IA), which is targeted at (passive) single channel and (amplified) short-reach DWDM (dense wavelength division multiplexing) / DCI (data center interconnect) pluggable modules with distances supported from 80-120 km.
+The effort will support 400 Gb/s Ethernet via the 400GAUI-8 interface that is defined by IEEE 802.3.

+Stakeholders have expressed the desire for this project, as it will define physical layer specifications and Protocol Implementation Conformance Statements (PICS) for 400 Gb/s Ethernet operation over DWDM systems that are consistent and completely integrated with existing IEEE 802.3 Ethernet specifications.

+• There is no IEEE 802.3 standard or project developing a standard that supports point-to-point Ethernet over an 80km DWDM system at a data rate of 400 Gb/s.